Reparenting is the process of giving yourself the emotional care, validation, and structure you may not have consistently received as a child.

 This way you can feel safer getting in touch with your true self and others.
 Common modalities we use at Ashay Therapy include having you write letters to your inner child or rewriting your memory scripts or even staging a left-hand vs. right-hand dialogue where you write with your non-dominant hand to access deeper parts of yourself.

-With Sleah, one of our Calgary-based therapists, we also bring in tools from Transactional Analysis and ART (Accelerated Resolution Therapy).
+With Nisha, one of our Calgary-based therapists, we also bring in tools from DBT, Narrative and ART (Accelerated Resolution Therapy).
 You don’t need to memorize those names.
-What matters is this: our approaches are designed to help you build the capacity to stay present with yourself—so you don’t retraumatize yourself.
+What matters is this: our approaches are designed to help you build the capacity to stay present with yourself—so you don’t re-traumatize yourself.

 I wish I could give you a tidy timeline about how long it will take you to reparent your inner child, but healing doesn’t work that way.